• Christmas Recipes

 • Preheat oven to 375℉.
 Roll out your pizza dough on a heavily floured surface until it is about ¼ inch thick in the shape of a pizza.
 Layer your slices of cheese across the pizza so that they cover as much of the dough as possible.
 Then sprinkle the parmesan across the dough.
 Add your cooled crumbled sausage across the dough.

 • Pull the edges of the dough so there is some space between the cheese/meat and the edge of the dough.
 Roll the dough into a log or loaf of bread with the seam placed at the bottom so it doesn't unroll.
 Brush the bread with the egg.
-Season the top of the bread and place on an oiled baking pan.
+Season the top of the bread with salt, pepper, paprika, and garlic powder and place on an oiled baking pan.

 • Bake in the oven for 30 minutes or until the bread is golden brown.
 Slice and serve!